nbittich/mu-search/rfcs/multi-language-search.md

 In essence musearch is not aware of the type of data being indexed, rather this is offloaded to elasticsearch.
 For language tagged literals it should be possible to specify the fact that the language tag needs to be stored.

 mu-search already supports objects instead of a plain path for properties for both nested objects and attachment pipelines (as shown above).
-This RFC suggests expanding the object with an optional `literal_type` to specify a specific type.
-Currently only two types would be offered: `string` and `language-string`. `string` would be the default if literal_type is not defined.
+This RFC suggests expanding the object with an optional `type` to specify a specific type.
+Currently only three types would be offered: `simple`, `nested` and `language-string`. `simple` would be the default if type is not defined, nested applies to any property that is a hash and has a `properties` key.
 An example:

 ```json
   {